 When growing indoors, it is important to check the distance of your lights to your plants.
 Make sure that they are not too close or the powerful lights will burn your plant leaves.
 We recommend keeping your light at least twelve inches above your plants.
 This can vary by light, so always check manufacturer recommendations.

 Make sure to have a thermometer set up, so you can see what the temperature of the room is set to at all times.
-For example, you can set the space heater on a timer to heat up the room to 80°and it will turn off automatically as it hits that temp.
+For example, you can set the space heater on a timer to heat the room to 80°and it will turn off automatically as it hits that temp.

 THE MORE YOU KNOW, THE BETTER YOU GROW